More organizations are turning to intelligent automation to increase efficiency, boost Hyper-Productivity, and reduce costs. And why shouldn’t they?

 Customer relationship management

 CRM intelligent automation eliminates manual tasks, freeing up representatives to focus on strategic work and sales.
 Some examples of key CRM intelligent automation features are contact management and advanced analytics.
-Contact management features make it easy for teams to search and access customer data as well as integrate data with other third-party applications.
-With advanced reporting and analytics capabilities, sales teams can create detailed sales forecasting models and engage in data-driven decision making.
+Contact management features simplify searching and accessing customer data and integrate it with other third-party apps for teams.
+With advanced reporting and analytics capabilities, sales teams can create detailed sales forecasting models and engage in data-driven decision-making.

 Traditional inventory control processes require extensive manual processing.
 Manual tasks include things like generating work orders, creating invoices, and shipping.
 For organizations that have moved to omnichannel marketing and sales processes, manual inventory control is no longer feasible.

 Automated inventory control systems streamline complex back-office processes.
-With intelligent automation, organizations can automate their supply chains, track inventory, handle shipping and fulfillment, and sync omnichannel order and inventory data.
-Automated inventory control will become increasingly important as organizations continue to diversify their product and service offerings.
+With business process automation (BPA), organizations can automate their supply chains, track inventory, handle shipping and fulfillment, and sync omnichannel order and inventory data.
+Automated processes like inventory control will become increasingly important as organizations continue to diversify their product and service offerings.

 With intelligent automation, organizations can significantly reduce manual tasks to speed up the onboarding process.
 Some examples of the use of automation include electronically capturing information from documents through robotic process automation (RPA) and automating communication with customers (i.e., automated welcome emails).
 Organizations can also boost compliance by removing costly errors from manual data entry processes.